CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Dictionaries/remove-item/remove-items-with-key-block-3.md

 ---
-title: "Remove Item With Key"
+title: "Remove Items With Key"
-linkTitle: "Remove Item With Key"
+linkTitle: "Remove Items With Key"
-description: "Removes the specified occurrence of an item with the given key from a Dictionary."
+description: "Removes all items with the given key from a Dictionary."
 ---

 ![Icon](/blocks/dictionaries-remove-block-icon.png)

 # {{< param title >}}

-<p class="namespace">(Cortex.Blocks.Dictionaries.Remove.RemoveItemWithKeyBlock`3)</p>
+<p class="namespace">(Cortex.Blocks.Dictionaries.RemoveItem.RemoveItemsWithKeyBlock`3)</p>

 ## Description

-Removes the specified [Occurrence][Occurrence Property] of an item with the given [Key][Key Property] from a [Dictionary][Dictionary Property].
+Removes all items with the given [Key][Key Property] from a [Dictionary][Dictionary Property].

 ## Examples

-### Remove the first Occurrence of an item with a Key from an empty Dictionary
+### Remove all items with a Key from an empty Dictionary

-This example will attempt to remove the first occurrence of an item with the key `"Key1"` from `{}`.
+This example will attempt to remove all items with the key `"Key1"` from `{}`.

 #### Properties